kathsucurry/kathsucurry.github.io/_posts/2025-10-14-reduction_sum_part1.markdown

 In this implementation, only the final active warp (i.e., threads with indices < 32) is unrolled by defining and calling a helper function `warp_reduce` where these threads perform the summation without requiring any explicit thread synchronization.
 This is possible because all threads within a warp execute in **lockstep**, meaning, all active threads follow the same instruction stream simultanouesly, and none can advance ahead or fall behind.
 Note, however, that this strict lockstep behavior applies primarily to old GPU architectures; we'll discuss the implications of this later when addressing potential issues.

-We add 3 modifications to the code:
+To implement the kernel, we add 3 modifications to the code:

 1\.
 Define the helper function `warp_reduce()`.